-(10) Click on Print and the arrow and registration marks will be printed.
+- (10) Click on Print and the arrow and registration marks will be printed.
 Place the printout on the mat and load into the Klic-N-Kut.
-If using Axis Swap, your printout should be on the mat and loaded into the cutter in the same orientation as you view it on the screen.

-- (11) Select an appropriate speed, pressure, and blade length for your printout material.
-(If using ordinary printer paper, a pressure setting of 50 will be sufficient).
-Do a test cut near the front right corner, as usual and adjust your pressure to get a clean cut without cutting into the mat. - (12) Insert the alignment pin into the hole on the bladeholder seat. - (13) Go to Offline mode and use the "+" and "-" keys on the control panel to move the pin tip to just outside the front right registration mark.
-Note that this is the one exception to always setting the origin in the front right corner of the material you are cutting.
+If using Axis Swap, your printout should be on the mat and loaded into the cutter in the same orientation as you view it on the screen. - (11) Select an appropriate speed, pressure, and blade length for your printout material.
+(If using ordinary printer paper, a pressure setting of 40 should be sufficient).
+Do a test cut near the front right corner, as usual and adjust your pressure to get a clean cut without cutting into the mat. - (12) If you have a KNK Groove E, insert the Alignment Pin.
+If you have a KNK MAXX, then turn on the laser as described in Step (3) of Calibrating the Laser Light. - (13) Return again to the Offline mode and use the "+" and "-" keys on the control panel to move the laser light/alignment pin to just outside the front right registration mark.
+Note that this is an exception to setting the origin in the front right corner of the material you are cutting.

-Move the pin tip to just below and to the right of this registration mark to set your origin.
+and to the right of this registration mark to set your